kevinmingtarja/job-search-automation/README.md

 # job-search-automation
-Automating Job Searching using Python with BeautifulSoup
+A script that extracts job listings from indeed.com using Python with BeautifulSoup